Gemma Skelley

 January 2, 2026

-But too many printer fleets never get to that point.
-It is easy for organisations to fall into the habit of replacing devices long before their working life is over.
+Too many printer fleets never reach end of life.
+It’s easy for organisations to fall into the habit of replacing devices long before their working life is over.
 Entire fleets are pulled out and written off, not because they’re beyond repair, but because no one stopped to ask if replacement was really the best option.

 We’ll take a look at why that happens, what it’s costing you, and how a more thoughtful, sustainable approach to managing your printers can break the cycle for good.